Peak Age of Information in Priority Queueing Systems: Queues with Buffer Size One

 \subsection{Bounds and Approximation for M/G/1/1+$\mathbf{\sum1^{*}}$ Type Queues}

-Here we generalize the analysis in Subsection \ref{subsec:Exact-Analysis-for} so that the service times are generally distributed, hence the system is an M/G/1/1$+\sum1^{*}$ system.
-Without the assumption that the service time is exponentially distributed, the remaining service time observed at an arbitrary time is no longer what is observed by an entering packet, thus the analysis in Subsection \ref{subsec:Exact-Analysis-for} does not hold for M/G/1 type queues.
+Here we generalize the analysis in Subsection \ref{subsec:Exact-Analysis-for} to the M/G/1/1$+\sum1^{*}$ system, where service times are general.
+The CTMC analysis used in Subsection \ref{subsec:Exact-Analysis-for} cannot be applied here.
 However, since arrivals still follow Poisson processes, Lemma \ref{lem:1} holds.
 We can write the PAoI of queue $i$ as